Leo-Simpson/c-lasso/README.md

 Below we show several use cases of the package, including an application of sparse *log-contrast* regression tasks for *compositional* microbiome data.

 The code builds on results from several papers which can be found in the [References](#references).
+We also refer to the accompanying [JOSS-style paper submission](https://github.com/Leo-Simpson/c-lasso/blob/master/paper/paper.md).

 ## Table of Contents